8 Keys to Balancing Your Hormones Naturally After Explant

 In order to restore HPA-axis function and thus hormonal balance, it is crucial to address anything physical or emotional that is triggering the stress response.
 It goes without saying that this includes breast implants, but this is not always the only thing that needs to be addressed.
 It is also important to understand that you cannot simply supplement yourself out of metabolic dysfunction and hormonal imbalances.
 You must work on your diet, lifestyle, and behaviors, and removed the obstacles in those areas that are preventing you from restoring balance after explant.

-*Do you have concerns about your hormonal health?
+Do you have concerns about your hormonal health?
 Are you struggling to understand the reasons for your symptoms even after explant?
-Have you been looking for a comprehensive test you can easily take in the comfort of your own home?
-Click HERE for your at home hormone test kit.
+Click HERE to learn how we can help and to schedule your complimentary breakthrough call with us.

 Sarah has a passion for health that has taken her along a path from RN, to fitness enthusiast, to becoming a certified Functional Diagnostic Nutrition® Practitioner and True Cellular Detox™ Practitioner.
 She has a passion for breast implant illness and teaching her clients about restoring health through nutrition, lifestyle, and detox, and guiding them through the sea of mis-information in hopes of finding their path to vibrant health.